-Medical Examiner Reports Call Florida Drug Deaths ‘Staggering’
+Medical Examiner Reports Call That Drug Death in Florida are Staggering

 Recent reports from Florida’s medical examiners demonstrate that our worst fears are materializing in Florida when it comes to the consequences of substance abuse and addiction.
 There have been huge increases in the numbers of overdose deaths due to drugs of all kinds across the state.
 The most significant change, however, was the number of fatal overdoses caused by the use of fentanyl, an incredibly potent synthetic opiate in the same drug family as morphine and heroin.